eove/orca/example/docs/offline_vault_ceremony.md

 > If not, you may plug it only **after** the `ephemeral vault` has successfully been booted from the stick.

 For the rest of the procedure below, you can consider references to 👥`team members` as a synonym for the group of the 3 roles above.

+> [!Warning]
+> The 👀`observer` will have to access the keyboard to give sudo access during the checks.
+The other 👥`team members` should be able to keep an eye on the USB stick while not seeing the keyboard at that moment.

 > [!Important]
 > In the report below, and only when initializing the vault the first time, a few `FAIL`ed items are expected.\